 Students learn in both virtual and physical labs using their strong computational foundation to solve problems.
 For example, students designed Wi-Fi-based local drone controllers for a lightweight quadcopter and a drone subverter that can hijack the quadcopter and steal the control when someone else is operating it.
 Students then explore possible security solutions to improve security.

-In their final year, students will develop senior capstone projects in conjunction with current industry needs for cyber-resilient systems.
+In their final year, students will develop senior capstone projects in conjunction with the current industry needs for cyber-resilient systems.